Aviva private medical insurance spotlight

 Experienced counsellors are available 24hours a day to talk to you if you’re experiencing stress, need someone to talk to and you’re over 16 years old.

-If you add a partner to a health insurance policy, you’ll pay 9% less in comparison to if both parties took out individual policies.
+If you add a partner to a personal health insurance policy, you’ll pay 9% less in comparison to if both parties took out individual policies.

 Aviva cancer cover